 Because of its geographical position unprotected by mountains or oceans, Missouri experiences extreme temperatures at both the freezing-cold and scorching-hot ends of the scale.
 The upside of its dramatic weather is that all four seasons are true to definition.
 Missourians celebrate the warmer months with festivals and fairs, including Hannibal’s famous BBQ Fest in late July St. Charles’s weekend-long Riverfest, and Ste.
 Genevieve’s popular Summer Music Series.
 Throughout the year, locals celebrate events that mark its early French heritage.

-What are the top things to do in Missouri?
+Top things to do in Missouri

 Missouri’s massive Ozark Mountains are technically a pair of mountain ranges — the St. Francois Mountains and neighboring Arkansas’s Boston Mountains.
 The area, which covers 47,000 square miles, lives large both geographically and culturally for Missourians.
 Rent a cabin here to revel in the network of lakes, streams, and rivers, and learn how the Ozarks represent a rich history with Irish and German roots that’s passed down through generations of Missourians via folklore, square dances, and tall tales.